Erica Ogwumike

 Erica Erinma Ogwumike (born September 26, 1997) is a Nigerian American basketball player.
 She played college basketball for the Rice Owls.

 In July 2020, she announced her decision to play for the Nigeria women's national basketball team in the Tokyo Olympics.
 Aside from athletics, Ogwumike is also an aspiring doctor and is currently in medical school.

-High School Career
+High school career

 Ogwumike played High school basketball for Cypress Woods High School; she holds the records for most career points for Cypress Woods High School as she scored 2,227 career points, 1,141 rebounds and 440 steals; in all 143 games, she played for the school.

 College career

 Ogwumike started her college career with the Pepperdine Waves women's basketball team, where she averaged 18.4 points, 7.5 rebounds and 2.3 assists per game in her freshman season.
 She transferred to Rice University in 2016, where she couldn't play the 2016–17 season for the Rice Owls women's basketball team due to transfer rules.
 In her sophomore season in 2017, she averaged 17.9 points, 9.3 rebounds and 1.9 assists per game.
 In her junior year, she averaged 16.5 points, 10.5 rebounds and 2.7 assists.
 She played her senior year as a graduate student; she averaged 19 points, 10.3 rebounds and 2.7 assists.